2600hz/kazoo/applications/crossbar/doc/resources.md

 To perform bulk resource operations use the collections endpoints.

-There are two deprecated API endpoints, `global_resources` and `local_resources`.
-These should continue to work as before, but it is recommended to use `resources` instead, using the presence of an account id to toggle whether the resource is global or not.

 ### About Adding Bulk Numbers

 It is possible to add numbers, in bulk, to an account using the Jobs API below.
 If a job fails to run, there is a recovery process that runs periodically to attempt to resume stalled jobs.